-‘Legend of the Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral
+‘Legend Of The Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral

 — Legend of Blue Sea (@Legendofbluesea) January 9, 2017

 Chi Hyun already abandoned the role of a devoted son after realizing that his adoptive father never loved him as much as Joon Jae.
 With his control over the family business and his mother’s plotting, he has enough resources to take out Joon Jae.
 From the previous episode, Chi Hyun showed no qualms about approaching Cheong.
-The Legend of the Blue Sea Episode 16 preview showed Jeon Jae and Cheong being all lovey dovey but with the events currently taking place, the life of the couple are in serious danger.
+The Legend of the Blue Sea Episode 16 preview showed Jeon Jae and Cheong being all lovey dovey but with the events currently taking place, the life of the couple is in serious danger.

-The Legend of the Blue Sea Episode 16 is scheduled to air on Wednesday, Jan.
+Legend of the Blue Sea Episode 16 is scheduled to air on Wednesday, Jan.
 11 on SBS at 10 p.m.
 Korea Standard Time.

 [Featured Image by Kin Cheung/AP Images]